The season ends with Rinaldo, one of Handel's most brilliant and dramatic accomplishments.

 February 15 to 25, 2018, at the Royal Theatre

 One of the most loved operas of all time, Puccini's La bohème is a gorgeous, nostalgic slice of life about a group of young friends hanging out together, experiencing Paris and love, and loss.
 Puccini's music sparkles with humour, pours out lush, sumptuous melodies, and is always completely irresistible.
-In the role of Mimi, we are thrilled to welcome back South Korean soprano Jee Hye Han, who in 2015 captivated POV audiences in Puccini's Madama Butterfly.

 One of Handel's most flamboyant accomplishments

 Libretto by Giacomo Rossi from a scenario provided by Aaron Hill

 Based on the epic poem Gerusalemme liberata by Torquato Tasso

 April 19 to 29, 2018, at the Royal Theatre

 Handel's first big hit for the London stage, Rinaldo contains some of his most ravishing music and is an exotic story of war, religion, love, and sorcery.
 As a Christian army prepares to lay siege to Jerusalem during the First Crusade, politics, passion, and magic complicate matters.
 Glynis Leyshon will direct this masterpiece of Baroque opera.

 The piece with which Janáček conquered the world.

 Based on the play Její pastorkyňa by Gabriela Preissová